 Antenna variables

-Similarly, there are several other design elements that should be addressed when designing devices with antennas for the best 5G performance.
-Among them are: Whether to use metal or plastic enclosures; the proximity of batteries, LCDs, connectors, shield cans and any other components containing metal; the size, position and orientation of the printed circuit board, any noisy components that can cause interference, other antennas sharing a similar frequency and the location of the device, just to name a few.
+Similarly, designers should address several other design elements when creating devices with antennas for the best 5G performance, such as selecting the optimal 5G antenna for the conditions.
+Among them are: Whether to use metal or plastic enclosures.
+Consider the proximity of batteries, LCDs, connectors, shield cans, and any other components containing metal.
+Also include the size, position, and orientation of the printed circuit board, any noisy components that can cause interference, other antennas sharing a similar frequency, and the location of the device, just to name a few.

 Antennas can be broadly categorized into four major types: